 Secondly, and more importantly, each incident is a signal about some flaws in your architecture, configuration, or operation itself.
-Therefore, these signals, if properly read, can be used as inputs in the ITIL Problem Management process that is targeted to detect the flaws and prevent future incidents from occurring.
+Therefore, these signals, if properly read, can be used as inputs in the ITIL Problem Management process that is targeted to detect flaws and prevent future incidents from occurring.

 Every interruption in normal system operation provides us with some bits of useful data.
 For a large-scale infrastructure, it can be really Big Data.
-If you are overwhelmed by hundreds of big and small incidents per day, it becomes hard to find time to return to already resolved ones and scrutinize them in retrospective.
+If you are overwhelmed by hundreds of big and small incidents per day, it becomes hard to find time to return to already resolved ones and scrutinize them in retrospect.
 So, in practice, not all incidents undergo postmortem analysis, but usually only significant ones.
 It can be major incidents, which affected a large part of infrastructure or user base, or failures in operation that caused critical data loss or extended periods of downtime – it will depend on the specifics of your IT operation and the established incident management process.

 The key idea of postmortems is to extract the most valuable information from your incident flow.
 By valuable information, I mean the information that will provide you with useful insights about possible improvement areas.
-It can be information about incident impact area, severity of the failure, chronological course of events, assumptions about what caused the incident, suggested improvements to ensure that similar situation will not be repeated in the future, etc.
+It can be information about the incident impact area, the severity of the failure, chronological course of events, assumptions about what caused the incident, suggested improvements to ensure that similar situations will not be repeated in the future, etc.